Free Download

 1898

-The amazing story of how the earliest textile factory girls created a virtual college for themselves, many of whom when on to become authors and activists.
+The amazing story of how the earliest textile factory girls created a virtual college for themselves, many of whom would go on to become authors and activists.

 Campaigns of Curiosity